xjorma/HoudiniMeshSync/README.md

 # HoudiniMeshSync

+**Disclaimer**: This was developed as a proof of concept, but if people find it useful, I might spend time to develop it further into a more polished product.

 ## Apple Vision Pro

 Sync mesh between Houdini and the Apple Vision Pro.
-Run Houdini on a Mac computer, sending the mesh through the network to your Vision Pro.
+Run Houdini or blender on a Mac computer, sending the mesh through the network to your Vision Pro.

 ![Title](https://github.com/xjorma/HoudiniMeshSync/blob/main/Images/RPReplay_Final1721394613.jpg)
 https://www.youtube.com/watch?v=kyJoJuaRGVE

+## Looking Glass Factory

+Compile and run ReceiverUnityLookinGlass and you are ready to share with Houdini or Blender

+## Meta Quest

+Compile and run `ReceiverUnityMetaQuest` (Works on PC and also on standalone).
+If you are using it on standalone, don't forget to set your Quest's IP address in Houdini or Blender.

+For screen casting, install [NDI](https://ndi.video/tools/), launch **Screen Capture** (enable the mouse cursor capture in "Capture Settings" from the tray icon), and use the **Router** to create an output called **"ScreenCast"**.

-### HDA Setup
+## HDA Setup

 ![HdaSetup](https://github.com/xjorma/HoudiniMeshSync/blob/main/Images/hdasetting.png)